Scripture Treasury

 Exodus 3 gives the faithful several practical rules:

-• divine nearness should produce reverence, not casual speech;
+- divine nearness should produce reverence, not casual speech;

-• Marian doctrine must be read through divine indwelling, not sentimentality;
+- Marian doctrine must be read through divine indwelling, not sentimentality;

-• is holy because Christ dwells in her and gives her His mysteries;
+- the Church is holy because Christ dwells in her and gives her His mysteries;

-• a loss of holy fear often reveals a prior loss of faith in presence;
+- a loss of holy fear often reveals a prior loss of faith in presence;

-For the fuller typological development of this line, see The Burning Bush and the Virginal Dwelling of God, John 1:14: The Word Made Flesh, Divine Nearness, and Omnipotence Hidden in Humility, and Ecclesiasticus 24: Wisdom's Dwelling, Our Lady, and the Church as Habitation of God.
+For the scriptural anchors beneath this chapter, see John 1:14: The Word Made Flesh, Divine Nearness, and Omnipotence Hidden in Humility and Ecclesiasticus 24: Wisdom's Dwelling, Our Lady, and the Church as Habitation of God.

 Final Exhortation

 The burning bush teaches Catholics how to think about holiness.
 God dwells.
 The creature is not annihilated, but consecrated.
-That is why this type matters so much for Marian theology and for herself.
+That is why this type matters so much for Marian theology and for the Church herself.
 It teaches the faithful to recognize divine presence, reverence it, and let it govern the whole imagination of worship.

 Footnotes

-1. Exodus 3:2-5.
+- Exodus 3:2-5.